Diabetic Eye Disease: Causes and Symptoms

 - Individuals with macular edema or proliferative retinopathy should schedule a diabetic eye exam as frequently as every 4 months, if indicated.

-- Individuals with proliferative retinopathy and high-risk complications, such as the growth of new blood vessels in the optic disc area or recent bleeding in the retina or vitreous, should schedule diabetic eye exams as frequently as needed.
+- Individuals with proliferative retinopathy and high-risk complications, such as the growth of new blood vessels in the optic disc area [the entry point of the optic nerve] or recent bleeding in the retina or vitreous, should schedule diabetic eye exams as frequently as needed.

 - New Survey: Less than Half of United States Adults with Diabetes Understand Their Risk for Vision Loss